 4 Things to Consider When Walking Your Dog

 How long should I walk my dog?
 How often for?
 How Often?
 How much is too much?
-Does my dogs age matter?
-Do dogs like long walks?
+Does my dog's age matter?
+Do dogs like long walks? or How long should you walk a dog?

 These are all valid and important questions to ask when planning out your dog's daily and weekly exercise routines.